wtraylor/modular_megafauna_model/paper.md

 Modularity is a primary design goal of the library.
 Through the instruction file, users can turn mechanisms on or off and parametrize herbivore species or herbivore functional types.
+Parameters include, for example, body mass, components of energy expenditure, maximum feed intake, background mortality, body fat reserves, etc.
-There are no hard-coded parameters; all are exposed in the instruction file.
+There are no hard-coded parameters; all can be defined in the instruction file.
 MMM’s flexible framework allows developers to integrate new mechanisms, for example a more detailed energy budget model, mortality from hunting and predation, or a new forage type.

-While monolithic ecosystem models can easily become “black boxes,” whose the internal mechanisms have grown too complex to be understood intuitively, a modular model is more transparent.
+While monolithic ecosystem models can easily become “black boxes,” whose internal mechanisms have grown too complex to be understood intuitively, a modular model is more transparent.
 Developing mechanistic ecosystem models is typically an exploratory, iterative process.
 For a specific study, the modeler has to adjust parameters and mechanisms of a given model, either manually or programmatically.
 In this process it is crucial that the modeler can increase model complexity step by step, just enough to represent the mechanisms important for the research question.